-In Sense homes, the average Always On load is 251W, but it varies—a few homes even hit five-digit levels!
-These sneaky devices can cost $165–$308 or more annually.
+In Sense homes, the average Always On load is 251W, costing around $165–$308 per year.
+Some homes even hit five-digit wattage levels.

 - Desktop computer: 21W